-God has made a great provision for the people in the gift of the Holy Spirit.
+The gift of the Holy Spirit is offered to us as great and measureless gift.
 The Holy Spirit was wonderfully manifested on the day of Pentecost.
 Christ’s ascension was the event which in heaven’s order was to mark the descent of the Holy Spirit.
 The Comforter, which is the Holy Ghost, whom the Father will send in My name, He shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you John 14:26.
-The world’s Redeemer designed to show His followers on earth His union with the Father and with man.
+The world’s Redeemer designed to show His followers on earth His union with the Father and with mankind.
 Christ declared: It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send Him unto you.
 John 16:7.

 To us belongs the same promise of the Spirit as to the first disciples.
 Today God charges men and women with power from above as He endowed those who on the day of Pentecost heard the word of salvation.
 Even now His Spirit and His grace are for all who need them and will take Him at His Word.
 Apostle Peter urged the people to repent and be baptized in the name of Christ for the remission of their sins.
 In addition he said: Ye shall receive the gift of the Holy Ghost.
 For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.
 Acts 2:38, 39.